sadrzadehsina/fifteen-puzzle/README.md

 ### The puzzle must be implemented the following way:

 1. On page load tiles order should be randomized.
-2. The board size (number of columns and rows) should be configurable, and support a rectangular configuration (M x N board size) 3.
-The tile size should be configurable.
+2. The board size (number of columns and rows) should be configurable, and support a rectangular configuration (M x N board size
+3. The tile size should be configurable.
-3. Must be performant for a large grid (e.g above 30x30).
+4. Must be performant for a large grid (e.g above 30x30).
-4. Should support adding multiple boards.
+5. Should support adding multiple boards.
-5. Validity checks.
+6. Validity checks.
 Every board should be solvable.
-6. A success message should be displayed when all the elements are reordered properly.
+7. A success message should be displayed when all the elements are reordered properly.
-7. Tiles should be animated and slide to the designated area (Nice to have).
+8. Tiles should be animated and slide to the designated area (Nice to have).

 ### UI Requirements